Quantitative form of certain k-plane transform inequalities: Introduction and statement of results

 \subsection{Notations}

 \begin{itemize} \item Let $A$ and $B$ be positive functions and $P$ be some statement.
-We will say that $P$ implies that $A \lesssim B$ when there exists a universal constant $C$, which depends only on $k$ and $d$, such that $P$ implies that $A \leq C B$. $A \gtrsim B$ will be the convert and $A \sim B$ will be used when $A \lesssim B$ and $B \lesssim A$. \item $\| f \|_p$ denotes the $L^p$-norm of $f$, with respect to a contextual measure. \item For $f$ measurable, we denote $f^\ast$ the radial, nonincreasing rearrangement of $f$, with respect to a contextual measure.
-It is the only radial nonincreasing function whose level sets have the same measure as the level sets of $f$, see \cite{louk} for a more complete introduction. \item For a measurable set $E$ and a contextual measure we will denote by $|E|$ its measure. \item For two sets $E, F \subset \R$, $d(E,F)$ denotes the standard distance between $E$ and $F$.
-If $R >0$, $d(R,E)$ denotes the distance between $[0,R]$ and $E$. \end{itemize}
+We will say that $P$ implies that $A \lesssim B$ when there exists a universal constant $C$, which depends only on $k$ and $d$, such that $P$ implies that $A \leq C B$. $A \gtrsim B$ will be the convert and $A \sim B$ will be used when $A \lesssim B$ and $B \lesssim A$. \item $| f |_p$ denotes the $L^p$-norm of $f$, with respect to a contextual measure. \item For $f$ measurable, we denote $f^\ast$ the radial, nonincreasing rearrangement of $f$, with respect to a contextual measure.
+It is the only radial nonincreasing function whose level sets have the same measure as the level sets of $f$, see \cite{Grafakos} for a more complete introduction. \item We will denote $|E|$ the measure of a set $E$, with respect to a measure depending on the context. \item For two sets $E, F \subset \R$, $d(E,F)$ denotes the standard distance between $E$ and $F$.
+If $R >0$, $d(R,E)$ denotes the distance between $[0,R]$ and $E$. \item $\Aff(\R^d)$ is the group of all affine maps $\R^d \rightarrow \R^d$. \item $\Sym(\R^d)$ is the set of linear symmetric maps of $\R^d$. \item The Japanese bracket of $x \in \R^d$ is $\lr{x} = \sqrt{1+|x|^2}$. \end{itemize}

-Our purpose is to prove Theorem \ref{thm:precompact} for \textit{a subsequence of an extremizing sequence $f_n$}.
+Our purpose is to prove Theorem \ref{thm:precompact2} for \textit{a subsequence of an extremizing sequence $f_n$}.
 To simplify the notations, we will still call $f_n$ any subsequence that is extracted from $f_n$.